-Audit & Supervisory Board Members and the Audit & Supervisory Board -
+Audit & Supervisory Board Members and the Audit & Supervisory Board

-On the basis of fiduciary responsibilities to shareholders, Audit & Supervisory Board members and the Audit & Supervisory Board, as a body independent of the Board of Directors, request the Company and its subsidiaries to submit reports on their business activities in accordance with laws and regulations, survey the status of business operations and properties, exercise rights in respect of appointing or dismissing an external auditor and audit compensation, attend meetings of the Board of Directors and other important meetings, and provide opinions as needed.
-Through these tasks, Audit & Supervisory Board members and the Audit & Supervisory Board audit the legality and appropriateness of directors' execution of duties, internal control systems, and the performance and financial position of the Company and its subsidiaries.
-The Audit & Supervisory Board Members' Office, with a dedicated staff of two people, has been established to assist Audit & Supervisory Board members with their audit and supervisory operations.
+On the basis of fiduciary responsibilities to shareholders, Audit & Supervisory Board members and the Audit & Supervisory Board, as a body independent of the Board of Directors, request the Company and its subsidiaries to submit reports on their business activities in accordance with laws and regulations, survey the status of business operations and properties, exercise rights in respect of appointing or dismissing an external auditor and audit compensation, attend meeting of the Board of Directors and other important meetings, and provide opinions as needed.
+Through these tasks, Audit & Supervisory Board members and the Audit & Supervisory Board audit the legality and appropriateness of directors' execution of duties, internal control systems, and the performance and financial position of the Company an its subsidiaries.
+The Audit & Supervisory Board Members' Office, with